Striking Iberia workers protest against job cuts

 Workers marched from nearby Iberia offices to arrive at Terminal 4 at Madrid’s Barajas airport at midday on Monday.
 Police had told protesters to stay in the arrivals area of the terminal, but they spread out across the airport.

-“There were 10,000 of us this morning...On the motorway we made a line longer than 2 kilometers, it was incredible,” said Diego Rejon, an Iberia maintenance worker.
+“There were 10,000 of us this morning...On the motorway we made a line longer than 2 kilometres, it was incredible,” said Diego Rejon, an Iberia maintenance worker.

 Labour union UGT estimated 8,000 workers had taken part in the protest.
 The police were not immediately available for comment.